Programme Staff Profiles

 On completion of this internship Elinor worked with a woodland management company, expanding her interest and experience in arboriculture.
 After this post she returned to university, completing an MA in Landscape Architecture at Sheffield University in 2013.
 More recently, Elinor has worked as a Landscape Manager for The Environment Partnership.

-Anna Jacka provides administrative support for the scheme, acting as the first point of contact for trainees and host gardens.
+Anna Jacka provides administrative support for the scheme, acting as the first point of contact for trainees and placement gardens.
 She is based at Wrest Park in the Porter’s Lodge building.
 Anna studied History at Cambridge University, before going on to work in Academic Publishing roles at both Oxford and Cambridge University Press.
-In her role as HBGTP Administrator, she helps to support the recruitment of new trainees, makes arrangements for Study Blocks and other events, and processes expenses claims.
+In her role as HBGTP Administrator, she helps to support the recruitment of new trainees, makes arrangements for Study Tours and other events, and processes expenses claims.